Pocatello Animal Services holiday pet food drive

 - Off the Rails Brewing, 228 South Main Street

-To view adoptable pets, visit pocatello.us/animal, like the department’s Facebook page at facebook.com/PocatelloAnimalServices.
+To view adoptable pets, visit pocatello.gov/animal or the department’s Facebook page at facebook.com/PocatelloAnimalServices.
 Pocatello Animal Services provides low-cost and sponsored adoptions for all animals looking for a home.
 All adoptions include vaccinations, a collar, spay or neuter surgery, and a microchip for permanent identification.

 The Pocatello Animal Shelter is open Monday through Friday from 10 a.m. to 5 p.m., Saturday from 11 a.m. to 5 p.m., and closed on Sundays and holidays.
-For more information about the holiday pet food drive or if you are in need of pet food assistance, call Pocatello Animal Services at 208-234-6156.
+For more information about the holiday pet food drive or if you need pet food assistance, call Pocatello Animal Services at 208-234-6156.

-The post Pocatello Animal Services holiday pet food drive appeared first on Local News 8.